minetest/dev.luanti.org/content/for-engine-devs/network-protocol.md

 ##### FAQ design choices

 * **Why two srp auth methods?
 Why not just one, that's also working with the legacy hash?**: Its correct, that both LEGACY and modern login methods allow to prevent replay attacks, and give men in the middle no way to offline brute-force the password, serving the two main srp advantages.
 However, if you look at the differences between the modern and the legacy auth mechanisms, you will notice that the new method has case insensitivity baked in.
 * **Why these needless 'auth mechanism' abstractions?
 You are using three different types of auth mechanism support (login, sudo mode login, setting password from sudo mode)**: The abstractions are necessary for future extensibility.
-Also they make sense, as even for setting up passwords you will want to make authentication failable.
+Also they make sense, as even for setting up passwords you will want to make authentication fail-able.
 Think of additional e-mail verification steps at account setup, but we are using this already inside current protocol, when the server checks the is\_empty value sent by the client to match with non empty password policies.
 And third, the abstractions come at very low cost, check how lightweight it is by having a look at the "setting password from sudo mode".

 Low-level protocol
 ------------------